Now here's a topic that draws lots of comments!

 3. Wheels, hubs and cranks stay clean and don't draw dirt (not sticky like oil)

-4. Since the chain is not sticky it doesn't draw dirt, you can just remove the chain from the bike and drop it into the hot mix.
+4. You can just remove the chain from the bike and drop it into the hot mix without cleaning.
 Any dirt that has accumulated drops to the bottom of the fryer

 Cons